Best bits, hidden Wellington

 WELLINGTON MUSEUM ATTIC – FASCINATING

 The former cargo warehouse is home to the award winning Wellington Museum (The Times, UK).
 There are four levels narrating the story of Wellington with numerous exhibits, artefacts and objects telling the story of social, economic and political changes.
 The surprise is the top floor, the attic, Great Granny’s boa feather wrap is stored next to a time machine projecting vignettes are projected visual displays inviting visitors to feel at home in the 19th century.
-Then there are the bird cages, the stuffed animals are cheek by jowl with
+Then there are the bird cages, the stuffed animals are cheek by jowl.

 The attic displayed fantastical imaginative beings from flying saucers to swirling trains.
 You will be curious and perhaps not want to leave.